Full 2014 Jaguar XJ Review

 Settling into the Jaguar XJ makes you realize just how austere and clinical other luxury sedans have become.
 The XJ features magnificent natural surfaces, exquisite ambient lighting and some of the best man-made materials found in any vehicle at any price.

-Old World luxury meets contemporary aesthetics with digital gauges that display on a laptop-like screen, replicating mechanical indicators in a variety of user-configurable layouts and bathed in soothing ice-blue lighting.
+Old World luxury meets contemporary aesthetics with a digital instrument panel replicating mechanical dial indicators in a variety of user-configurable layouts and bathed in soothing ice-blue lighting.
 The XJ's touchscreen interface commands most of the sound, navigation and phone controls.
 While its speed and operation has improved over the years, competitors' systems (which are typically manipulated via one large control dial and adjacent menu buttons) are easier and quicker to use and give the driver control over a wider array of vehicle functions.

 Although its vast exterior profile suggests otherwise, the XJ's sloping roof line sacrifices both front- and rear-seat headroom for style.
 In the base models, there's also not as much legroom back there as you'd expect.
 If you need a roomy backseat, consider the long-wheelbase L models, but bear in mind that no XJ will feel as limo-like as its competitors do.
-Similarly, the XJ's 15.2-cubic-foot trunk is average in size for the segment, but has a few awkward protrusions that limit your loading options.
+Similarly, the XJ's 15.2-cubic-foot trunk is average in size for the segment, but has a few awkward protrusions that limit your loading options, as well as a shallow profile.

 The Jaguar image is one of effortless pace, and the 2014 XJ's gracious road manners don't disappoint.
-Jaguar retuned the suspension last year to improve ride quality, and indeed, the big sedan rides well, even with larger wheels and tires.
+Jaguar retuned the suspension last year to improve ride quality, and indeed, the big sedan rides better, even with larger wheels and tires, but it still has trouble isolating harsh impacts.
 Aluminum construction makes the XJ lighter than it looks, and the Jag has an agility that most rivals can't match.
 Driver-selectable settings for the engine, transmission and suspension enable a wide range of dynamic choices.

 The supercharged V6 offers fuel economy on par with the class (nearly identical to the Audi A8, for example), pulls more effortlessly than the base model V8 it replaced and will hit the sweet spot for most buyers.
 It sounds great, too.